 Jennifer Holliday: “And I am telling you” , throughout, e.g. the “there” at 1:50, or 2:28 onwards (a lot of distortion effects in it as well).

-This is a sound that can still sound very piercing, is much less physically demanding though and feels quite “light” compared to the other types of Belt since it is a mix.
+This is a sound that can still sound very piercing, is much less physically demanding though and feels quite “light” compared to the other types of Belt.
 It can be done with both a darker or brighter quality.
 Mainly used in, the name suggests it, Pop, but also in modern “Jukebox” Musicals.
-One could argue it is actually not Belting at all, but still it is called such by many people.
+One could argue it is actually not Belting at all (it is more of a head-mix), but still it is called such by many people.

 Amy Lee (Evanescence), “Lithium” , e.g. 0:55, or 1:45 to 2:00.